Chunkys0up7/AttemptTwoPractioner/docs/DEVLOG.md

 - All documentation (API, schemas, usage examples) and backup procedures are now complete.
 - Updated docs/RECOVERY_CHECKLIST.md to reflect full completion of all phases.
 - Project recovery is now fully finished and in compliance with docs/instructions.md.

+## [2024-06-07] Backend Workflow Builder Implementation Complete
+- Implemented and verified all backend services for workflow templates: CRUD, versioning, search, stats, and validation.
+- Added/updated API endpoints for workflow template management in the backend.
+- Updated docs/API.md to include full documentation for workflow template endpoints (CRUD, versioning, search, stats).
+- Checklist and documentation are now in sync with backend implementation.